aswinks123/Helm/Helm-Complete-Projects/Helm_Project_Build_from_Basic_to_Advanced_Concepts/Stage-1-Basic-Deployment/README.md

 ```

-3. Verify the deployment and associated pod
+3. Verify the deployment and its associated pods

 ```
 aswin@Aswin-HP:Stage-1-Basic-Deployment$ helm ls